image-amazing/darknet-yolo/README.md

 Second, I create the yolo-car-voc.cfg and car-voc.data in the cfg folder.
 In the data folder, I add the car-voc.name, car-voc_training.txt and car-voc_validation.txt.

+The pre-trained weights for the training part: http://pjreddie.com/media/files/darknet19_448.conv.23.